 Additional problems could arise if the executor is not balancing the assets equitably among the beneficiaries.
 If an executor must sell off assets to pay creditors, he must do so in a fair manner.
 An executor must treat the estate beneficiaries equitably; else the executor be responsible from any resulting losses and dismissed.
 Additionally, an executor must treat such estate selling as a prudent investor.
 Moreover, there are many other nuances to know which an warrants the executor’s dismissal.
 For example. it is often tempting for a busy executor to handle a limited estate through their own account.
 Yet, this can lead to the executor’s dismissal.
 Another is doing a disservice to either the surviving spouse or to beneficiaries under twenty-one years.
 By New York Estate rules, up to $25,000 in cash and value is excluded from the estate proceeding and is disbursed immediately.
 Ignoring this rule not only hinders the decedents, but also places the executor prime for dismissal and payment of interest on the money for the delay.

 There are many such intricate rules the N.Y. appointed executor must follow.
 Often, an executor’s appointment can quickly turn from prideful responsibility into a regretful burden.
 Managing an estate can be burdensome to the busy executor—regardless of the potential for compensation.
 Yet, the executor could place themselves in financial and legal problems if not acting as the law intends.
 Which is why, it is best for the executor to hire an attorney.
 Not only would that protect the executor from personal liability and from dismissal challenges; but would also ensure estate’s proper administration per the decedent’s last wishes.
-If you were appointed as an executor, call me at (212) 233-1233 to discuss your best course of action.

 In New York, barring a few exceptions, any competent U.S. citizen over the age of eighteen could be an executor.
 SeeN.Y.
 Surr.
 Ct.
 Proc.
 Act Law § 707 (McKinney 2018).